 This bread freezes well and can be reheated for serving.

-- Place a circle of aluminum foil in the bottom of the tube pan, before you put the two parts of the pan together.
+- Place a circle of aluminum foil in the bottom of the tube pan (if yours is the two-part variety), before you put the two parts of the pan together.
 This helps control dripping butter in the oven

 - As I hate messy ovens, I put the tube pan in a large casserole pan, and cooked it that way—this captured any leaking butter before it could escape to the oven's interior.

-- The recipe is very sensitive to using the right amount of flour–add the final 2.5 cups slowly, stopping when the dough is pliable and not sticky to the touch.
+- The recipe is very sensitive to using the right amount of flour–add the final 2½ cups (312.5 grams) slowly, stopping when the dough is pliable and not sticky to the touch.

 - For serving, we put the bread in a glass pie pan, which worked well.